Introduction

 The article

-of 4/14/2023 mentions the wrong path that I'd taken, during my
+from 4/14/2023 mentions the wrong path that I'd taken during my

 hike the day before.
 Papaw Ferrell would have laughed!
-That article,
+That article

-the right path up.
+taking the right path up.

-across Medium, a
+Medium, a platform

-created M. Fearghail, on
+M. Fearghail on Medium.

 my 4/14/2023 article there that day.
 Depending on various

-factors, I may delete that account or continue to re-publish articles
+factors, I may delete that account or continue to republish articles

 write on topics of interest to me.